whitneyburton/portfolios/students/1511/nick-weiland/20160311-nick-weiland-m2.markdown

 >**Ilana** “You have been an awesome addition to the Goldberg Posse.
 I feel like you're always positive and ready to work on Posse Challenges whenever time is scheduled.
 Also, working with you on Ruby has been really fun and I look forward to more Posse Challenges next module.
 In order to improve pairing sessions, I recommend getting to know your workflow super well and studying shortcuts/creating snippets to  make recurring tasks feel seamless.
 Keep up the great work!"

+>**Adam** "Working with Adam and David on Little Owl was an awesome experience because it was the first time I’ve worked on a projects where our workflow was like a functioning team rather than a pairing session.
+I was impressed with Adam’s skill and reliability as our project progressed, but these are things I already knew.
+What was really impressive was his impact on the team culture.
+It was super fun working with him and I know the soft skills that make him a great teammate will be a huge asset in whatever he does after Turing.
+I know we’re supposed sandwich the bad with the good, but there is really nothing constructive I can think of.
+Oh, wait, get rid of your transparent terminal."

+>**David** "Working with Adam and David on Little Owl was an awesome experience because it was the first time I’ve worked on a projects where our workflow was like a functioning team rather than a pairing session.
+I was super impressed with David's skill from the beginning, especially with his ability to recall design patterns that I was still referencing past project or Rails docs to create.
+Although not a core objective of this program, it would be great to see David improve upon his front-end design over Mod 3 because he seemed to be really interested.
+I'd be stoked to work with him again."

 ### Being a Community Member

 >"I really enjoyed working with Nick on RushHour.
 He excels at problem solving and really drove our progress in the project.
 He has a solid understanding of ActiveRecord, demonstrates good Ruby style, and has a solid understanding of styling.
 Occasionally I felt Alex and I were "left in the dust" on the project because Nick had a better understanding of the concepts.
 However, Nick was always happy to explain his code."-**Chelsea**